Horizon Of Lights Candle Company Sends Students To Universal Studios!Go To Top of Page

 Set in Vienna in 1938 and in London during the Blitzkrieg, The Pianist of Willesden Lane tells the true story of Lisa Jura, a young Jewish musician whose dreams are interrupted by the Nazi regime.
 In this poignant show, virtuoso Mona Golabek performs some of the world’s most beautiful piano music as she shares her mother’s riveting story of survival.
 Adapted and directed by Hershey Felder, Pianist is infused with hope and invokes the life-affirming power of music.

 A day at the theatre and a picnic lunch after!
-What a great experience during the first days of spring.
-A special "THANK YOU" to Horizons of Lights for raising the money to make this field trip possible!
+What a great experience during the first days of spring!

 Horizon Youth Theatre Project Attends "EVITA" At Palm Canyon Theatre, Palm Springs, CAGo To Top of Page